istd50043-2023-spring/cohort_problems/cc10/lab10.md

 ```

-4. Export the AWS IAM key id and secret as environment variables, or directly edit the file `~/.aws/credentials`
+4. Export the AWS IAM key id and secret as environment variables, or directly edit the file `~/.aws/credentials`, and copy paste the session information from your aws lab (see video).

 ```bash
 $ export AWS_ACCESS_KEY_ID=<YOUR_KEY_ID>